 - i.
 What is the prevalence of self-medication among the patientsattending KIUTH outpatient department in Ishaka Bushenyi district? - What are the factors predisposing patientsattending KIUTH outpatient department in Ishaka Bushenyi district, to self-medication? - iii.
-What are the common drugs, and sources of the drugs involved in self-medication
+What are the common drugs, and sources of the drugs involved in self-medication he study shall be conducted between the months of April 2017 and July 2017.

-1.6.Scope of the Study
+.6.
+Scope of the Study

-1.6.1 Time Scope
+.6.1 Time Scope